-The Company holds a 100% interest in 5 oil and gas and reservoir exploration licences issued by the Quebec Government and a 15% gross royalty interest on an exploration licence optioned by Altai to Talisman Energy Canada (now Repsol Canada Energy Partnership).
+The Company holds a 100% interest in 5 oil and gas and reservoir exploration licences issued by the Quebec Government and a 15% gross royalty interest in an exploration licence optioned by Altai to Talisman Energy Canada (Repsol Canada Energy Partnership since 2006).
 The licences and the gross royalty interest are situated in the St. Lawrence Lowlands and are referred to as the Sorel-Trois Rivieres property.
-Altai's current land position for its 5 licences in the Quebec Lowlands totals 68,483 hectares (169,225 acres).
+Altai's current land position for its 5 licences in the Quebec Lowlands totals 68.483 hectares (169.225 acres).

 Prior to June 13, 2011 the Company held 7 oil and gas and reservoir licences totalling 114,344 hectares (282,544 acres) of land in the St. Lawrence Lowlands.
-The Quebec provincial legislature enacted Bill 18 (2011, chapter 13) on June 13, 2011, limiting oil and gas activity within Quebec.
+The Quebec government enacted Bill 18 (2011, chapter 13) on June 13, 2011, limiting oil and gas activity within Quebec.
 Bill 18 is composed of two parts.
 The first part revoked without compensation, all exploration licences situated between the two shores of the St. Lawrence River from the westernmost tip of Anticosti Island and the Ontario border.
-The second part of Bill 18 exempted holders of exploration licences from performing the work required under the Mining Act (a "stop the clock" provision) until the date determined by the Minister, which date might not be later than 13 June 2014".
+The second part of Bill 18 exempted holders of oil and gas and reservoir exploration licences from performing the required work (a "stop the clock" provision) until the date determined by the Minister, which date was not to be later than 13 June 2014".
 The duration of the licences was also extended by the same period of time as the exemption.
 Because of Bill 18, 45,861 hectares (113,323 acres) equal to 40.11% of the Company's 100% owned and operated exploration licences were expropriated without compensation.
-As a result of the expropriation, the Company took an impairment write down of \$9,845,601 on the carrying value of the property (\$24,547,724) by 40.11%, for the year ended December 31,
+As a result of the expropriation, the

+Company took an impairment write down of \$9,845,601 on the carrying value of the property (\$24,547,724) by 40.11%, for the year ended December 31, 2011.

-Altai also retains a 15% gross royalty on an exploration licence operated by (and optioned from Altai) Talisman Energy Canada, now Repsol Canada Energy Partnership, which is contiguous with the Altai operated land.
-As a result of Bill 18, this licence was reduced from 13,290 hectares (32,840 acres) to 12,334 hectares (30,477 acres).
+The former Altai licence optioned to Talisman and now held by Repsol in which Altai has a 15% gross royalty interest was reduced from 13,290 hectares (32,840 acres) to 12,334 hectares (30,477 acres).

-Summary of the situation concerning licence holding and exploration activities in the St. Lawrence Lowlands from 2010 to date
+Time line summary of the situation concerning licence holding and exploration activities in the St. Lawrence Lowlands from 2010 to date